Amith567/Django_cards_display/README.md

 pip install -r requirements.txt

-when if you want to install all the libraries
+when if you want to install all the libraries.